Tensor4D : Efficient Neural 4D Decomposition for High-fidelity Dynamic Reconstruction and Rendering

 \section{Method}

-The goal of this paper is to reconstruct and render a dynamic scene given the videos captured with a sparse-view camera rig or a monocular camera, and we aim to obtain the 4D scene representation in an efficient manner.
 Building on prior work for spatio-temporal representations and tri-projection decomposition (Sec.~\ref{sec:4d_representation}), we propose a hierarchical tri-projection decomposition method (Sec.~\ref{sec:4d_decomposition}) and a coarse-to-fine strategy (Sec.~\ref{sec:coarse_to_fine}), which allow us to learn a 4D field at a modest cost of training time and GPU memory.